Email FacebookTwitterMenu burgerClose thin

 What This Can Mean for Your Financial Planning

-The Trump Account offers a new way for families to save on behalf of children under age 18, combining after-tax contributions with tax-deferred growth until withdrawals become available.
-Once the beneficiary reaches the year they turn 18, the account transitions to follow traditional IRA rules, meaning future withdrawals are taxed as ordinary income rather than at capital gains rates.
+The Trump Account establishes a new savings option for families contributing on behalf of children under age 18.
+Contributions are made with after-tax dollars, and earnings grow on a tax-deferred basis until withdrawals are permitted.
+In the year the beneficiary turns 18, the account transitions to treatment similar to a traditional IRA, with future distributions taxed as ordinary income rather than at long-term capital gains rates.

-Because the funds cannot be accessed before age 18 (and are subject to early-withdrawal penalties before age 59 ½) the account is structured for long-term accumulation rather than short-term spending needs.
+Because funds are generally inaccessible before age 18 and subject to early-withdrawal penalties prior to age 59 ½, the account structure is geared toward long-term accumulation rather than short-term spending needs.

-For households focused on building lasting savings for a child, the Trump Account can complement, rather than replace, education or retirement-oriented accounts such as 529 plans or custodial IRAs.
+For families focused on building durable savings for a child, the Trump Account may function as a supplement to existing education or retirement-related vehicles, such as 529 plans or custodial IRAs, rather than a direct replacement.

 Bottom Line